The Devil

 Phosphorus

-There are a few different types of ancient god.
-Many represent a domain or position, such as retribution or the sea or being the all-father.
-They have stories that anthropomorphize their domain and make the unpredictable ancient world at least have a reason.
+There are a few different types of ancient gods.
+Many represent a domain or position, such as retribution, the sea, or the 'All-Father'.
+They have stories that anthropomorphize their domain, giving the unpredictable ancient world a sense of reason.

-Then there are gods that are the personification of something.
-They are not the god of something, they are that something.
-So Phosphorus was the God of the Morning star, and Aphrodite is associated with Venus and love, and Selene is the moon.
+Then there are gods that are the direct personification of something.
+They are not the god of something; they are that something.
+For example, Phosphorus was the Morning Star, just as Selene is the Moon.

-And then there’s the other matter of Venus not been seen to move as high in the heavens as other planets.
-Almost as if it was constrained to earth or barred from heaven.
+There is also the astronomical matter of Venus not moving as high in the heavens as other planets (which we now know was due to its orbit).
+To the ancients, it appeared as if the star was constrained to earth, or barred from heaven.

-Eventually, the ancients invented better instruments and measurement and realized that Venus, the Morning Star and the Evening Star were one and the same.
-That makes Phosphorus the personification of nothing, and therefore the God of nothing.
+Eventually, the ancients invented better instruments and realized that Venus, the Morning Star, and the Evening Star were one and the same.
+This made Phosphorus the personification of an illusion, and therefore the God of Nothing.

-So the card shows Phosphorus sat on a rock, with an empty altar below him.
-The scene is an empty area.
-Nobody would come here to worship this god, unless they were looking for something else such as a scapegoat.
+The card shows Phosphorus seated on a rock, with an empty altar below him.
+The scene is desolate.
+Nobody would come here to worship this god, unless they were looking for a scapegoat.

 The Lotus Eaters

-The lotus eaters are mythological race of people that appear in Homer’s Odyssey.
-They lived on an island with a single large lotus tree growing on it, and this provided their food.
-The fruit of this lotus tree was narcotic, making the lotus eaters forget reality and enjoy the effects of the lotus.
-Worse, ships visiting the island (such as Odysseus on his return journey from Troy) would risk losing their crew to the island.
+The Lotus Eaters are a mythological group appearing in Homer’s Odyssey.
+They lived on an island featuring a single large lotus tree that provided their food.
+The fruit of this tree was narcotic, making the eaters forget reality and surrender to pleasure.
+Worse, ships visiting the island (such as Odysseus's fleet returning from Troy) risked losing their crew forever to the island's apathy.

 Description and Symbology

-We see the God Phosphorus sat on a rock formation that resembles a very crude throne.
-At the base of the rock, there is a cloth laid denoting an alter space.
-There is nothing on the cloth as befits a God of Nothing.
+We see the god Phosphorus seated on a rock formation that resembles a very crude throne.
+At the base of the rock lies a cloth, denoting an altar space.
+There is nothing on the cloth, as befits a God of Nothing.

-Behind and to the right of Phosphorus is Venus in its appearance during the morning (aka the Morning Star).
+Behind and to the right of Phosphorus shines Venus in its morning appearance (the Morning Star).

-A woman is chained to the rock via a padlocked collar, yet she has the key that would allow her to escape in her hand.
-A man is similarly tied to the rock, this time with a hangman’s noose that he has placed on his own neck.
+A woman is chained to the rock via a padlocked collar, yet she holds the key that would allow her to escape in her own hand.
+A man is similarly tied to the rock, this time with a hangman’s noose that he has placed around his own neck.

-Perhaps the man and woman will try to blame some evil for this situation, but as we now know, there is nothing in the image that is evil.
+The man and woman may try to blame some external evil for this situation, but as we now know, there is nothing in the image that is inherently evil.
 The man and woman are constraining themselves through their own actions.

 Card Symbol